NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS/README.md

 ## Approach and Plan
 - TMS module mapping NifTi file onto brain mesh (done)
-- Create a 3D TMS coil in Slicer that can be moved by the user (done)
+- Create a 3D TMS coil in Slicer that can be moved by the user (done) -> TODO: create a bounding box for the Coil mesh to not turn it into brain
 - OpenIGTLinkIF used to transfer data into 3D Slicer (done)
-- Next steps include connecting 3DSlicer to the web browser via our newly implemented WebSocket from https://github.com/liampaulhus/slicerWebWSS-WIP
+- Next steps include connecting 3DSlicer to the web browser with our newly implemented WebSocket from https://github.com/liampaulhus/slicerWebWSS-WIP
-- Connect a mobile device via WebXR, we have started implementing face tracking for TMS with simple JavaScript
+- Connect a mobile device via WebXR, we have started implementing face tracking for TMS with simple JavaScript.
+This needs to be implemented with WebXR.
+- ...

 ## Progress and Next Steps